DiRoots-Limited/DiRoots.One.Releases/docs/pages/QuickViews/QV-QuickViews.md

 4. Select the Phase of the view.

 5. If you want, select a View Template to create it.
+Note that if a View Template is selected, its settings will override the settings assigned in this window.

 6. Set a value for Offset from Callout boudary.